scanline/neutralinojs-menubar/README.md

 and the final JavaScript bundle will be at **dist/NeutralinoMenuBar.min.js**

+If you're working with JavaScript modules, you have the option to output an ECMAScript module of this library too.

+Just run:

+`npm run buildESM`

+and instead of the UMD, you'll have an ESM bundle at **dist/NeutralinoMenuBar.esm.min.js**

 ### Getting started

 First we need a neutralinojs project to work with of course.
 For simplicity let's take the almost empty starter template: